 The Gift of Warmth program was established by local business leaders to help the United Way augment its Emergency Heating Fund.
-Nearly 130 families in Lackawanna and Wayne Counties received the Gift of Warmth in 2016 and overcame emergency heating situations during the coldest winter months.
-You may have seen the recent news that the local unemployment rate earns our area the unwelcome distinction of being highest among the state's 14 largest metro areas for the 53rd consecutive month.
-And, according to the latest census figures, an astounding 15% of families are now living in poverty in our region.
+More than 160 families in Lackawanna and Wayne Counties received the Gift of Warmth last year and overcame emergency situations during the coldest winter months.
+Each year, Gift of Warmth funds are used to address crisis situations such as to provide emergency fuel/utility assistance and emergency furnace repair as well as meeting other emergent needs to keep people of all ages safe and warm.
 The good news is, it's easy to help!

 What is the Gift of Warmth program?